Siem4all/Student_Registartion_System/README.md

 5. Create database with the name target_db.sql and import the sql file from target/database/target_db.sql to the database you created

-6. Type "localhost/target" in the url
+6. Type "localhost/target" in your browser's url

 7. Login credentials